Sadun Boro

-Sadun Boro (1928 – 5 June 2015) was the first Turkish amateur sailor to circumnavigate the globe by sailing.
+Sadun Boro (1928 – 5 June 2015) was a Turkish amateur sailor who was the first Turkish man to circumnavigate the globe by sailing.

 Early years

 Sadun Boro was born in Istanbul, Turkey in 1928.
 He spent his childhood at Caddebostan neighborhood of Kadıköy, Istanbul, on the coast of Sea of Marmara.
 He changed his rowing boat with a sailboat as soon as he became a high school student.

-He finished Galatasaray High School in 1948, and went to the United Kingdom to study textile engineering at University of Manchester Institute of Science and Technology.
+He graduated from Galatasaray High School in 1948, and went to the United Kingdom to study textile engineering at University of Manchester Institute of Science and Technology.

 In 1952, Boro made his first ocean voyage from British Islands to the Caribbean Islands on the 11 m-long sailboat Ling together with an Englishman.
 The story of his travel that lasted six months was published in serial format in the Turkish daily Cumhuriyet, and was compiled in his book titled Bir Hayalin Peşinde (literally: In Pursuit of a Dream) later in 2004.

-Circumnavigation the globe
+Circumnavigating the globe

-His 10.5 m-long sloop was laid down at the workshop of Athar Beşpınar in Salacak neighborhood of Üsküdar, Istanbul in 1963, and named Kısmet (Turkish for "Fortune").
+His 10.5 m-long ketch was laid down at the workshop of Athar Beşpınar in Salacak neighborhood of Üsküdar, Istanbul in 1963, and named Kısmet (Turkish for "Fortune").
 The sail, he manufactured in the textile plant, he was working at Çukurova, southern Turkey.

 Boro began his westabout (east to west) voyage to circumnavigate the globe on 22 August 1965, accompanied by his German-born wife Oda Boro.
 He set sail from Istanbul, passed Strait of Gibraltar crossing Mediterranean Sea and reached Canary Islands, where they took a housecat aboard and named it "Miço" (Turkish for "shipmate").
 Crossing the Atlantic Ocean, he arrived in Barbados and Caribbean Islands.
 Passing through the Panama Canal, he sailed crossing Pacific Ocean to Galápagos Islands, Marquesas Islands, Tuamotu Archipelago, Tahiti, Society Islands, Tonga Islands, Fiji Islands, New Hebrides and New Guinea.
 His route went then through Torres Strait to Timor, Indonesia and Singapore.
 Crossing the Bay of Bengal, he was in Ceylon (today: Sri Lanka).
 He sailed then on Arabian Sea and Red Sea and then was carried by a truck from Eilat to Haifa.
 In Mediterranean Sea again, his last stop before completing his globe circumnavigation was Israel.

 On 15 June 1968, after 1,028 days of an ocean voyage, he arrived in Istanbul, where he was welcomed by his mother, and cheered as a national hero.
 Becoming the first ever Turkish global circumnavigator, he paved the way for global circumnavigation of Turkish sailors.

-The memories about his voyage around the world were published as newspaper serialization in the daily Hürriyet at that time, and were written down later in his popular book Pupa Yelken (Turkish for "Full Sail").
+The memories about his voyage around the world were published as newspaper serialization in the daily Hürriyet at that time, and were written down later in his popular book Pupa Yelken (Turkish for the point of sail run).

-Erected in front of the Kalamış Marina's main entrance in Kadıköy, Istanbul, a monument featuring Sadun Boro at boat's wheel of his sloop and his wife Oda standing next, both sailing on the globe commemorates his achievement.
+A monument was erected in front of the Kalamış Marina's main entrance in Kadıköy, Istanbul, featuring Boro at the boat's wheel of his sloop and his wife Oda standing next to him, both sailing on the globe.